Eureka Utah

 The “Crazy Dutchman” … John Beck … thought that the rich ores from up the mountain just had to extend downward.
 He made his claim down below in the canyon and proceeded to dig.

 200 feet below ground, he struck it rich.
-And the Bullion-Beck Mine soon became one of the biggest producers in the area.
+The Bullion-Beck Mine soon became one of the biggest producers in the area.
 Beck became a millionaire naturally.
-But he gave it all away.
-It was just too much for him.
+The wealth was too much for him, though.
+He gave it all away.

 Blue Bell MIne Eureka Utah

 If you’ve been to other Utah towns, you’ll soon realize the Mormon way was to survey and stake out everything.
 Order and structure was their nature.
-But not in Eureka Utah.
+That was not the way in Eureka Utah.

 As with so many mining towns in dry Utah, water was a problem.
-Or lack of it.
+More aptly, lack of it was the problem.
 Water was piped to the mining operations from Homansville where wells had been sunk.

 Eureka Utah Old Jail

 Reverend Lawrence Scanlon … a Catholic missionary … arrived in 1873.
-He travelled the area and had the largest parish in the nation … 2000 square miles.
-And public schools were built in 1881.
+He traveled the area and had the largest parish in the nation … 2000 square miles.
+Public schools were built in 1881.

 There were two years of typhoid and smallpox outbreaks.
-And a flash flood down Main Street in 1890.
+There was a flood down Main Street in 1890.
 A huge fire in 1893 wiped out 20 buildings resulting in most of them being rebuilt of brick, stone, or block.

 Eureka was truly one of the quietest boom towns in the west.
-Perhaps because of the makeup of its citizens.
-Or because of its police force.
+Perhaps that was because of the makeup of its citizens.
+Maybe it was because of its police force.
 Probably both.

 Eureka City Utah

 By 1910, Eureka Utah was the 9th largest city in the state with over 3,400 people.
-With churches, schools, department stores, theaters, hotels, lodges and even a band.
+It boasted churches, schools, department stores, theaters, hotels, lodges and even a band.
 It was supposedly the smallest city in the country with an Elks Lodge.

 J.C.
 Penney put his second store in Eureka!
 The library … built partly with funds from steel magnate Andrew Carnegie … contained 12,000 books.
 It subscribed to 73 leading magazines and 9 national and international newspapers.